fayezinislam/websocket-to-pubsub-ingest/README-Configure-Private-Repo.md

 #### Update startup script to the following:

-Update the startup scripts to clone from git using the new authentication
+Update the [startup scripts](./startup-scripts) to clone from git using the new authentication

-Old:
+Old (Replace):
 ```
 # Install program
 echo "Cloning repo"